thomasvargas/stepchallenge/README.md

 :running_shirt_with_sash: :running: :runner:

 This repository contains a script that provides calculations for weekly step statistics and rankings, as well as accompanying data visualization.

+No data is stored here, sorry.